argoproj/argo-events/docs/custom-gateway.md

 running internally listening for events from gateway-processor-server.

-3. Gateway Transformer: transforms incoming events into cloudevents specification compliant events and dispatches them to interested sensors.
+3. Gateway Transformer: transforms incoming events into cloudevents specification compliant events and dispatches them to watchers.

 ### Architecture